Eating Disorder Research, Studies, and Tests

 Project Name: Qsymia (phentermine-topiramate) to Reduce Binge Eating/Purging in Patients with Binge Eating Disorder and Bulimia Nervosa

 Project Description: This study aims to test the efficacy of an FDA approved drug for obesity, Qsymia, for reducing symptoms of binge eating and/or purging in participants with binge eating disorder and bulimia nervosa, compared to a control medication.
 All study participants will receive the study medication– either in the first half of the study or in the second half of the study.
 Neither you nor members of the research team will know the order in which you receive them until the end of the trial.
 Medication is provided at no cost and the study is expected to take up to 6 months.

-For more information: Please contact Hannah at email@example.com or at (650)-723-2242.
+For More Information: Please contact Hannah at firstname.lastname@example.org or at (650)-723-2242.

 Click on the PDF for more information.

 University of California San Diego’s Eating Disorders Center for Treatment & Research seeks female volunteers for research studies

 We are currently recruiting for three studies utilizing a technology called magnetic resonance imaging (MRI).
 MRI techniques use powerful magnetic fields that temporarily magnetize some of the chemicals in your brain, which allows a scanner and a computer to take a very detailed picture of the structure of your brain.